naominickerson/quantum_circuit_simulations/README.md

 takes a density matrix ``state`` of dimension 2^n, where n is the number of qubits, and returns a new density matrix where the qubits at positions q1 and q2 have been exchanged.
 For large system sizes consider using swapQubitsSparse

+## Measurement

+### Single qubit measurements

+`measure0[state]` gives the resulting density matrix after a perfect '0' measurement on the first qubit of density matrix `state`. `measure1[state]` gives the resulting density matrix after a perfect '1' measurement.
+To simulate measurement in a different basis, a rotation operation should first be applied to the relevant qubit.

+### General measurement outcome

+`measureOutcome[state,outcome]` takes a density matrix input `state` and returns the resulting density matrix after the first N qubits are measured perfectly in the computational basis to be in the states defined by `outcome` which is a list on N binary measurement outcomes, e.g. `{0,1,1}`.

+### Noisy measurements

+`measureOutcomeReal[inputState,outcome,pm]` acts exactly as `measureOutcome` but where measurements suffer from errors at a rate `pm`.

+### Even/Odd parity projections

+`measureNQeven[state,n,pm]` returns the resulting density matrix after the first `n` qubits of input density matrix `state` are measured to be in an even parity state with noisy measurements of rate `pm`